InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### checkDepositorBalance

-Allow anyone to check their deposit balance
+Allow anyone to check their deposit balance.
+Invokable by any address (other than 0).

 ```solidity
 function checkDepositorBalance() external view